Ultimate Guide to Laminate Flooring

 If your subfloor is concrete, it needs to be clean and dry to apply new laminate flooring.
 Any holes or cracks present need to be repaired, as well as any high spots or bumps.
 If your subfloor is linoleum or vinyl and in good condition, laminate can be applied on top of it.
 If the subfloor is worn, a coat of leveler may be necessary.
 If you’re installing the flooring yourself, be sure to seek installation instructions or DIY videos from the flooring manufacturer.

-NOTE:Brouwers Carpet & Furniture does not carry every style of product.
+NOTE:Brouwers Flooring & Furniture does not carry every style of product.
 Check with us first about a particular product or to see if your product choice is available for special order.

 Mannington Laminate Flooring